-Telluride was another resort that celebrated a fantastic season, with snow falling well into June.
-By the end of the season, about 27 feet of snow had fallen throughout the winter, with a snow depth of about 7 feet on closing day.
+Telluride was another resort that celebrated a fantastic season 2019, with snow falling well into June.
+By the end of one season, about 27 feet of snow had fallen throughout the winter, with a snow depth of about 7 feet on closing day.
 Still, even after the lifts stop running, it's common to see skiers skinning up and swooshing down perfectly skiable terrain.

 Telluride also has some of the best ski-in, ski-out homes of any resort in the country.